CorradoLanera/CorradoLanera/content/home/featured.md

 +++
-# A Featured Publications section created with the Featured Content widget.
+# A Featured Publications section created with the Featured Content
-# This section displays publications from `content/publication/` which have
+# widget.
+This section displays publications from `content/publication/`
-# `featured = true` in their front matter.
+# which have `featured = true` in their front matter.

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 30  # Order that this section will appear.

 title = "Featured Publications" subtitle = ""